SchrodingersGat/KiBoM/README.md

 Output file format selection is set by the output filename. e.g. "bom.html" will be written to a HTML file, "bom.csv" will be written to a CSV file.

+### Digi-Key Linking

+If you have a field containing the Digi-Key part number you can make its column to contain links to the Digi-Key web page for this component. (*Note: Digi-Key links will only be generated for the HTML output format*).

+**Instructions**

+Specify a column (field) to use as the `digikey_link` field in the configuration file (ie. `bom.ini`).
+The value for this option is the column you want to convert into a link to the Digi-Key.
+Note that this field must contian a valid Digi-Key part number in each row.

+For example:

+`digikey_link = digikeypn`

+This will render entries in the column *digikeypn* as hyperlinks to the component webpage on the Digi-Key website.

+**Limitations**

+Note that Digi-Key URL rendering will only be rendered for HTML file outputs.

 ### Configuration File
 BoM generation options can be configured (on a per-project basis) by editing the *bom.ini* file in the PCB project directory.
 This file is generated the first time that the KiBoM script is run, and allows configuration of the following options.
 * `ignore_dnf` : Component groups designated as 'DNF' (do not fit) will be excluded from the BoM output